Getting Started

 Time Commitment

 The daily practices plus the videos and readings average about one hour a day.
 The videos and readings can be done all at once at the beginning of a "Week" or you can spread them out through the week.
-The total time to do complete the course is around 50 hours over a period of eight "weeks" (see Calculation of course hours).
-As mentioned above, feel free to take more than a week for any given "Week".
+The total time to do complete the course is around 50 hours over a period of eight or more weeks (see Calculation of course hours).

 Take whatever time you need for any of the "Weeks"...